 We recommend that you consider your own specific needs and the assistance you have requested, to ensure you have enough time to make your flight.

 Jetstar has developed a Disability Access Facilitation Plan for customers requiring specific assistance at Australian airports or on Australian domestic flights.

 To travel with Jetstar, it’s important that you can travel independently.
 We require that:

-- the passengers is able to self-toilet, if required, during the course of the flight; and
+- the customer is able to self-toilet, if required, during the course of the flight; and

-- the passenger can eat or drink during the course of the flight without assistance; and
+- the customer can eat or drink during the course of the flight without assistance; and

-- the passenger can administer medication themself during the course of the flight, if required; and
+- the customer can administer medication themselves during the course of the flight, if required; and

-- the passenger is able to communicate in some way that they have understood the safety instructions and emergency instructions of our crew; and
+- the customer is able to communicate in some way that they have understood the safety instructions and emergency instructions of our crew; and

 - if transfers between mobility aids or from a mobility aid to an aircraft seat are required, either: